mlundela/Yatzy-Arena/README.md

     }

 The `standing` tells you how the other players have scored.
 You may need to adjust your tactics accordingly!
-The `score` format is simply all fifteen score boxes concatenated in a string.
-The character `-` means it is not used.
+The `score` format is simply all fifteen score boxes, where the number `-1` means it has not yet been filled.
+Once the game begin, this array will be filled with non negative values.

 If `currentPlayer` is your bot, it is your bot's time to play!
 The bot may reply with two kinds of commands.
 If it still has more rolls, it may chose to roll a selection of dice again.
 Here the first, second and 5th die is rolled: